-A reporting template, data collection form and database structure would be provided as part of the detailed HMP.
+A reporting template, data collection form and database structure would be provided as part of the detailed combined HMP.
 This will facilitate a standardised approach to data collection, storage, analysis and reporting through the restoration project's lifespan, even if the people/ organisations working on the project change.
-The database should be updated every monitoring year and should be made available in an electronic format alongside reports.
+The database should be updated every monitoring year and should be made available in an electronic format alongside the reports.

-35 The Skye Developer Forum is a group of Wind Development companies set up at the request of Highlands and Islands Enterprise in 2022 to create collaborative working across the Isle of Skye.
+35 The Skye Developer Forum is a group of Wind Development companies set up by the Scottish Government in 2022 to create collaborative working across the Isle of Skye.